 Clear Eyes ACR

-What is Clear Eyes ACR (naphazoline and zinc ophthalmic)?
+What is Clear Eyes ACR?

-Naphazoline and zinc ophthalmic (for the eyes) is a combination medicine used for temporary relief of minor eye irritation such as redness, dryness, or burning.
+Clear Eyes ACR (for the eyes) is a combination medicine used for temporary relief of minor eye irritation such as redness, dryness, or burning.
 This medication is also used to clear mucus build-up on the outer surface of the eye caused by dust, pollen, or smoke.

-Naphazoline and zinc ophthalmic may also be used for purposes not listed in this medication guide.
+Clear Eyes ACR may also be used for purposes not listed in this medication guide.

-Ask a doctor or pharmacist if it is safe for you to use this medicine if you have other medical conditions, especially:
+Ask a doctor or pharmacist if Clear Eyes ACR is safe to use if you have ever had glaucoma.

-How should I use Clear Eyes ACR (naphazoline and zinc ophthalmic)?
+How should I use Clear Eyes ACR?

 Use exactly as directed on the label, or as prescribed by your doctor.
-Do not use in larger or smaller amounts or for longer than recommended.

 Using the medication too long or too often may worsen your symptoms and cause damage to the blood vessels in your eyes.

-Wash your hands before using the eye drops.
+Wash your hands before using eye medication.

-Tilt your head back slightly and pull down your lower eyelid to create a small pocket.
-Hold the dropper above the eye with the tip down.
-Look up and away from the dropper and squeeze out a drop.
+To apply the eye drops: Tilt your head back slightly and pull down your lower eyelid to create a small pocket.
+Hold the dropper above the eye and squeeze a drop into this pocket.
+Close your eyes for 1 or 2 minutes.

-Use only the number of drops recommended.
+Use only the number of drops your doctor has prescribed.

 Do not touch the tip of the eye dropper or place it directly on your eye.
 A contaminated dropper can infect your eye, which could lead to serious vision problems.